Continuous monitoring of Carbon monoxide and Nitrogen dioxide in distribution warehouses

-There should be several visual and audible alarm device such as the Remote Strobe & Horn (RSH-24V-R) mounted in highly visible areas in the facility with easy-to-read signs identifying their purpose (CO alarm or NO2 alarm).
+There should be several visual and audible alarm device such as the Remote Strobe & Horn (RSH-24V-R) mounted in highly visible areas throughout the warehouse facility with easy-to-read signs identifying their purpose (CO alarm or NO2 alarm).